 In response to the high number of accident injuries and fatalities related to cell phone usage, many states have passed laws that make it illegal to talk on the phone or text while you are driving.
 Penalties can be fines of up to $400 for getting caught driving while on the phone.

 There have also been recent developments in technology that will disable a cell phone while the car is in operation.
-One product uses a GPS navigation system to determine when the phone is moving and will shut it down if it’s travelling a certain speed.
+One product uses a GPS navigation system to determine when the phone is moving and will shut it down if it’s traveling a certain speed.
 Another product being installed on certain vehicle models mutes the cell phone and forwards calls and texts so that the driver can check it at a safer time.
 This type of technology could prevent distracted driving, at least when it comes to cell phones, and as a result decrease the number of related accidents.

 Source: Milwaukee Journal-Sentinel online, “Texting drivers may have to hang it up,” John Schmid, 14 November 2010